SteeltoeOSS/Samples/Discovery/src/AspDotNetCore/Fortune-Teller-Service/README.md

 Windows Note: If you are pushing to a windows stack, and you are using self-signed certificates you are likely to run into SSL certificate validation issues when pushing this app.
 You have two choices to fix this:

 1. If you have created your own ROOT CA and from it created a certificate that you have installed in HAProxy/Ext LB, then you can install the ROOT CA on the windows cells and you would be good to go.
 2. Disable certificate validation for the Spring Cloud Discovery Client.
-You can do this by editing `appsettings.json` and add `spring:cloud:client:validate_certificates=false`.
-This only works on Windows, it will not work on CoreCLR/Linux.
+You can do this by editing `appsettings.json` and add `eureka:client:validate_certificates=false`.

 # What to expect - CloudFoundry
 After building and running the app, you should see something like the following in the logs.